 Occupational therapy is the best therapy for getting results when it comes to hand strength, coordination for in-hand-manipulation, and tool use for feeding and writing.

 Reflexes are essential to survival and provide a foundation for learning how to move throughout the world.
 They are also the driving force for early development of sensory processing and integration.
-When development is stalled for any reason, primitive and developmental reflexes can get stuck in the body and brainstem, hindering the development of efficient, coordinated movement.
-Since movement is the basis for cognitive development, stuck reflexes, also referred to as unintegrated reflexes can affect learning, sensory processing, self-regulation, handwriting, feeding, as well as a child's sense of well being and self-esteem.
+When development is stalled for any reason, developmental reflexes can become dysfunctionally integrated in the body and brainstem, hindering the development of efficient, coordinated movement.
+Since movement is the basis for cognitive development, these unintegrated reflexes can affect learning, sensory processing, self-regulation, handwriting, feeding, as well as a child's sense of well being and self-esteem.

 Copyright © 2018 Kids Connect Us - All Rights Reserved.